Historic Ellicott City's effort to break its parking gridlock appears to be working -- maybe a little too well.

-But Marsha McLaughlin, deputy director of the county Planning and Zoning Department, said the time limits on Main Street will not be changed -- at least not until all parts of the parking plan are fully implemented.
+But Marsha McLaughlin, deputy director of the county Planning and Zoning Department, said the time limits on Main Street will not be changed -- at least not until the entire parking plan is implemented.

 "Until we have the whole system functioning, the sentiment is to not leap and change the time limits," said McLaughlin, whose office coordinated the parking plan with merchants.
 "Two years ago, there was a debate about one hour vs. two hours, and we ended up with a split.
 The feeling was to test the one-hour first."